Crack cocaine

 Crack cocaine, commonly known simply as crack, and also known as rock, is a free base form of the stimulant cocaine that can be smoked.
 Crack offers a short, intense high to smokers.
 The Manual of Adolescent Substance Abuse Treatment calls it the most addictive form of cocaine.

 Crack cocaine first saw widespread use as a recreational drug in primarily impoverished neighborhoods in New York City, Philadelphia, Baltimore, Washington, D.C., Los Angeles, San Francisco and Miami in late 1984 and 1985.
-This rapid increase in use and availability was named the "crack epidemic", which began to wane in the 1990's.
+This rapid increase in use and availability was named the "crack epidemic", which began to wane in the 1990s.

 The drug creates quick effects when smoked.
 Crack cocaine takes five to ten seconds before symptoms are shown.
-Short-term effects of the drug include cardiovascular hypertension, dilated pupils, hyperthermia, vertigo, tremors, restlessness.
+Short-term effects of the drug include euphoria, hyper-focus, sociability, cardiovascular hypertension, dilated pupils, hyperthermia, vertigo, tremors, and restlessness.
 Repeated use can lead to respiratory failure, seizures, CNS depression, and cardiomyopathy.
 The drug also tends to cause users to develop paranoia, delusions of bugs under their skin, and in high doses, psychosis.

 Crack cocaine and salt-based cocaine are both classified by the Drug Enforcement Administration (DEA) as Schedule II drugs under the Controlled Substances Act.

 Terminology

-The origin of the name "crack" comes from the "crackling" sound (and hence the onomatopoeic moniker "crack") that is produced when the cocaine and its impurities (i.e. water, sodium bicarbonate) are heated past the point of vaporization.
+The origin of the name "crack" comes from the "crackling" sound that is produced when the cocaine and its impurities (i.e. water, sodium bicarbonate (baking soda)) are heated past the point of vaporization.

 It is also commonly called "rock" on the street, a name that comes from its physical appearance after processing.
 When bulk quantities of powdered cocaine are mixed with baking soda or ammonia and water, then heated, it forms small, hard, solid crystals or pellets that resemble rocks.

-Contraindications

-Pregnancy

-Crack baby is a term for a child born to a mother who used crack cocaine during her pregnancy.
-The threat that cocaine use during pregnancy poses to the fetus is now considered exaggerated.
-Studies show that prenatal cocaine exposure (independent of other effects such as, for example, alcohol, tobacco, or physical environment) has no appreciable effect on childhood growth and development.

-In 2007, the National Institute on Drug Abuse of the United States warned about health risks while cautioning against stereotyping:

-Many recall that "crack babies", or babies born to mothers who used crack cocaine while pregnant, were at one time written off by many as a lost generation.
-They were predicted to suffer from severe, irreversible damage, including reduced intelligence and social skills.
-It was later found that this was a gross exaggeration.
-However, the fact that most of these children appear normal should not be over-interpreted as indicating that there is no cause for concern.
-Using sophisticated technologies, scientists are now finding that exposure to cocaine during fetal development may lead to subtle, yet significant, later deficits in some children, including deficits in some aspects of cognitive performance, information-processing, and attention to tasks—abilities that are important for success in school.